 Casper Construction, Inc. is committed to safety above all else.
 To us, no project is successful unless it is built safely.
 We believe that through proper planning and training, employee engagement and empowerment, and constant vigilance, we can ensure that everyone leaves the job site in the same condition that they arrived.

-We maintain a strong safety culture with our Core Values of:
+We maintain a strong culture of safety with our Core Values of:

 Instilling and reinforcing safe behaviors

 Sharing knowledge and best practices